 - Commitment to work the time promised.

-- Be able to attend an unpaid mandatory training prior to Fall/Spring semester.
+- Be able to attend a paid mandatory training prior to fall/spring semester.

 - Follow all procedures and policies set by the Student Resource Center.